 When you commit a selection, it becomes a selection mask This shows you which areas of the canvas are masked (not selected).
 Masked areas look like moving diagonal shading and are semi-transparent by default.
 Adjusting the Selection mask visibility slider changes this transparency.
 This makes your Mask more or less solid.
 If you have an active selection mask while you adjust the slider, you'll see the change in real-time.

-Adjust the way Procreate responds to your touch, Apple Pencil, or third-party stylus.
+Adjust the way Procreate responds to your Apple Pencil and touch.

 Pressure and Smoothing

-Apply Stabilization, Motion Filtering and tweak Procreate’s overall App Pressure Sensitivity to match stylus stability and sensitivity to the way you draw.
+Apply Stabilization, Motion Filtering and tweak Procreate’s overall App Pressure Sensitivity to match input stability and sensitivity to the way you draw.

 Stabilization and Motion Filter Settings